 The management is responsible for the day-to-day management, while the Board of Directors defines the principles of Danish Ship Finance's operations.Read more

-The Board of Directors of Danish Ship Finance has nine members.
-Six are elected by the shareholders in general meeting, and the remaining three are elected by the company's employees.
+The Board of Directors of Danish Ship Finance has 11 members.
+8 are elected by the shareholders in general meeting, and the remaining 3 are elected by the company's employees.

 In June 2015, the Danish FSA conducted an inspection (functional examination) of Danish Ship Finance A/S (Danish Ship Finance).